On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

-For direct revelation mechanisms, \citet{CL10} gives the first truthful envy-free cake cutting mechanism that works when each agent's valuation is \emph{piecewise-uniform}, a special case of piecewise-constant valuations with the additional assumption that each value density function takes value either $0$ or $1$. \citet{CL10} then proposes the following natural open problem. \begin{problem} Does there exists a (deterministic) truthful, envy-free (or even proportional) cake cutting mechanism for piecewise-constant value density functions? \end{problem} There are many partial progresses on this problem. \citet{aziz2014cake} shows that there exists no truthful mechanism that satisfies either one of the following properties: \begin{itemize} \item Proportional and Pareto-optimal; \item Robust-proportional and non-wasteful (non-wasteful means that no piece is allocated to an agent who does not want it, a notion weaker than Pareto-optimality). \end{itemize} \citet{menon2017deterministic} shows that there exists no truthful mechanism that is even approximately-proportional, with the constraint that each agent must receive a connected piece. \citet{bei2017cake} shows that there exists no truthful, proportional mechanism under any one of the following three settings: \begin{itemize} \item the mechanism is non-wasteful; \item the mechanism is position-oblivious (meaning that the allocation of a cake-part is based only on the agents' valuations of that part, and not on its relative position on the cake); \item agents report the value density functions sequentially, where an agent's strategy can depend on the reports of the previous agents. \end{itemize}
+For direct revelation mechanisms, Chen, Lai, Parkes, and Procaccia~\cite{CL10} give the first truthful envy-free cake cutting mechanism that works when each agent's valuation is \emph{piecewise-uniform}, a special case of piecewise-constant valuations with the additional assumption that each value density function takes value either $0$ or $1$.
+Chen, Lai, Parkes, and Procaccia~\cite{CL10} then propose the following natural open problem. \begin{problem} Does there exist a (deterministic) truthful, envy-free (or even proportional) cake cutting mechanism for piecewise-constant value density functions? \end{problem} Many researchers make partial progress on this problem in the past decade.
+Aziz and Ye~\cite{aziz2014cake} show that there exists no truthful mechanism that satisfies either one of the following properties: \begin{itemize} \item Proportional and Pareto-optimal; \item Robust-proportional and non-wasteful (non-wasteful means that no piece is allocated to an agent who does not want it, a notion weaker than Pareto-optimality). \end{itemize} Menon and Larson~\cite{menon2017deterministic} show that there exists no truthful mechanism that is even approximately proportional, with the constraint that each agent must receive a connected piece.
+Bei, Chen, Huzhang, Tao, and Wu~\cite{bei2017cake} show that there exists no truthful, proportional mechanism under any one of the following three settings: \begin{itemize} \item the mechanism is non-wasteful; \item the mechanism is position-oblivious (meaning that the allocation of a cake-part is based only on the agents' valuations of that part, and not on its relative position on the cake); \item agents report the value density functions sequentially, where an agent's strategy can depend on the reports of the previous agents. \end{itemize}